-This research was supported by a DAAD research grant (Australia - Germany Joint Research Cooperation Scheme) co-awarded to the last author.
+This research was supported by a DAAD research grant (Australia - Germany Joint Research Cooperation Scheme) co-awarded to the last author and Prof. Anne Cutler.
 We thank Christopher Janssen for recording the stimuli.
-We owe special thanks to Prof. Anne Cutler for hosting us in her lab and for valuable comments and suggestions on the data.
+Finally, we owe special thanks to Prof. Anne Cutler for hosting us in her lab and for valuable comments and suggestions on the data.